Conflux-Chain/conflux-documentation/docs/espace/tutorials/walletConnect/nextjs.md

 cd web3modal-conflux-nextjs
 ```

+When setting up your Next.js project using `create-next-app`, you'll be prompted with a few configuration options.
+For the purposes of this tutorial, you can proceed with all the default settings provided by the setup.
+This will configure your project with optimal defaults for most applications, including a basic file structure and configuration settings.

 ## Step 2: Install Necessary Packages

 Web3Modal SDK has support for Wagmi, which will help you interact with wallets and smart contracts.